 The Pennsylvania State Historic Preservation Office (PA SHPO) is seeking a Historic Preservation Specialist to serve as a Review Archaeologist to work between disciplines and advance SHPO priorities.
 This position is ideal for a detail oriented and flexible preservation professional with a knowledge of state historic preservation programs.Continue reading

 For the past several years, PA SHPO archaeologists have issued an annual report – known as the PASS Report – detailing the ongoing efforts to record Pennsylvania’s archaeological sites.
-Despite 2020’s many challenges, over 280 new archaeological sites were recorded … Continue reading →

 Earlier this month, PHMC approved twenty-four new historical markers for an amazing range of subjects that highlight even more interesting Pennsylvania facts and figures.Continue reading

 This Archaeology Month, we are celebrating the Society for Pennsylvania Archaeology’s 90th year.
 As part of that celebration, we are taking over the Pennsylvania State Historic Preservation Office’s Blog for two weeks.
 Last week we looked at how the society was founded, and this week we are going to see what the Society for Pennsylvania Archaeology (SPA) looks like today.
 For those of you who are curious about archaeology, want to learn more, and would love the opportunity to get involved with the SPA, this blog post is for you!Continue reading